Gravity as a four dimensional algebraic quantum field theory: Introduction

-We can regard these Hilbert spaces with common indefinite scalar product as sort of ``master representations'' of the diffeomorphism group in order to discover interesting $C^*$-algebras by exploring their spaces of bounded linear operators.
+In more detail we will do something very simple here.
+Namely using structures provided by an oriented smooth $4$-manifold $M$ only, our overall guiding principle will be seeking unitary representations of the corresponding orientation-preserving diffeomorphism group ${\rm Diff}^+(M)$.
+There is a unique such representation via pullback on the incomplete space of sections of $\wedge^2M\otimes_\R\C$.
+However the natural scalar product on this space---namely the one given by integration of the wedge product of two $2$-forms---is indefinite hence cannot be used to complete the space of smooth $2$-forms into a Hilbert space.
+Rather in struggling with the completion problem one comes up with a family of Hilbert spaces with a common non-degenerate indefinite Hermitian scalar product on them.
+The bare Hilbert spaces---i.e., not considered as ${\rm Diff}^+(M)$-modules---admit decompositions $\ch^+(M)\oplus\ch^-(M)$ into maximal definite orthogonal Hilbert subspaces $\ch^\pm (M)$ with respect to the indefinite scalar product.
+One can use this family of Hilbert spaces to discover an interesting $C^*$-algebra by exploring their spaces of bounded linear operators.
 It indeed comes as a surprise (at least to the author) that precisely in $4$ dimensions among these operators one can recognize curvature tensors!
-This is because of the well-known fact that the curvature tensor $R_g$ of a pseudo-Riemannian $4$-manifold $(M,g)$ can be viewed as a section of ${\rm End}(\wedge^2M\otimes_\R\C )$ i.e., gives rise to a linear operator acting on $\ch^+(M)\oplus\ch^-(M)$.
+This is because of the well-known fact that the curvature tensor $R_g$ of a pseudo-Riemannian $4$-manifold $(M,g)$ can be viewed as a section of ${\rm End}(\wedge^2M\otimes_\R\C )$ i.e., gives rise to a linear operator acting on any $\ch^+(M)\oplus\ch^-(M)$.
 This permits to construct a net $\{ U\mapsto\fu (U)\}_{U\subseteqq M}$ whose local $C^*$-algebras are generated by bundle endomorphisms and Lie derivatives.
 These local algebras are generalizations of the CCR algebra.
-The construction satisfies the naturally generalized Haag--Kastler axioms \cite[pp. 105-107]{haa} leading to an algebraic quantum field theory in which Poincar\'e symmetry is replaced with full diffeomorphism symmetry.
+The construction satisfies the naturally generalized Haag--Kastler axioms \cite[pp. 105-107]{haa} leading to an algebraic quantum field theory in which Poincar\'e symmetry is replaced with full diffeomorphism symmetry (if the diffeomorphism group is regarded as the physical symmetry group of general relativity and not its gauge group).
 As a result classical general relativity effortlessly embeds into a quantum framework if one interprets classical curvature tensors as quantum observables.
 The appearence of the curvature tensor as a local quantum observable is reasonable even from the physical viewpoint: in {\it local} gravitational physics the metric tensor has no direct physical meaning only its curvature can cause local physical effects such as tidal forces.
-Moreover if one wishes at least in principle the metric i.e., the geometry locally can be reconstructed from its curvature (see e.g. \cite{gas,hal,kow} and the references therein).
+Moreover if one wishes, at least in principle, the metric i.e., the geometry locally can be reconstructed from its curvature (see e.g. \cite{det,gas,hal,kow} and the references therein).